A Pitch Deck Sample: Full Breakdown of an Investor Deck

 This slide is the big reveal: a hero image of your product (this works especially well if it’s proprietary hardware) or a quick video showcasing its main function.
 Avoid details about how it works or the underlying tech—your aim here is to secure the “wow” if it hasn’t happened yet.

-Pitch Deck Template, Product slide example
+Pitch Deck, Product slide sample

 Slide 6: